 opendp.measurements module#

-module provides functions that apply calibrated noise to data to ensure differential privacy.
+The measurements module provides functions that apply calibrated noise to data to ensure differential privacy.

 For more context, see measurements in the User Guide.

-For convenience, all the functions of this module are also available from opendp.prelude
+For convenience, all the functions of this module are also available from opendp.prelude.

-We suggest importing under the conventional name dp
+We suggest importing under the conventional name dp:

 >>> import opendp.prelude as dp